The Numbers Band: Career

-The band, now composed of the Kidney brothers, Hynde, Bill Watson (bass) and Frank Casamento (drums), are still going strong playing in their hometown circuit today.
-In 2003, The Numbers Band were among the rockers profiled in the PBS documentary It's Everything, And Then It's Gone.
-Their latest album, Inward City, was released in 2009.
+In 2003, The Numbers Band were among the rockers profiled in the PBS documentary It's Everything, And Then It's Gone about the Akron Sound.
+The band then consisted of the Kidney brothers, Hynde, Bill Watson (bass) and Frank Casamento (drums).

+They released Inward City, in 2009.

 In 2010, Anton Fier reunited the Golden Palominos for a limited number of shows in New York City.
 Robert Kidney joined the performances at The Living Room and Le Poisson Rouge.

-In 2011, drummer Frank Casamento left the band, relocating to Chicago.
-Clint Alguire replaced him, and the band continues to perform and evolve as they approach a 50-year anniversary.
+In 2011, drummer Frank Casamento left the band and moved to Chicago.
+Clint Alguire replaced him.

-Robert Kidney was awarded the Cleveland Arts Prize Lifetime Achievement Award for Music in 2012.
-The CAP created this video of Robert for their web site...Cleveland Arts Prize, Robert Kidney.
+In 2012, Robert Kidney was awarded the Cleveland Arts Prize Lifetime Achievement Award for Music.
+The CAP created this video:Cleveland Arts Prize, Robert Kidney.

-The Kidney Brothers (Robert & Jack) released their first duet CD, "Coal Tattoo", on ReR Megacorp Records in 2013, available at numbersband.com.
-Also in 2013, the re-release of their first LP, "Jimmy Bell's Still in Town" is available as a deluxe double vinyl LP (from Exit Stencil Recordings) with three extra tracks which were recorded in the same time period.
-The band traveled to New York City in December 2013 to perform songs from the album at the Bowery Electric.
-Long time fan David Fricke from Rolling Stone was in attendance.
-David wrote the liner notes for the re-release.
+In 2013, the Kidney Brothers released their first duet CD, "Coal Tattoo", on ReR Megacorp Records.
+That same year, the Numbers Band re-released their first LP, "Jimmy Bell's Still in Town" as a double vinyl LP from Exit Stencil Recordings with three extra tracks which were recorded in the same time period.
+The band traveled to New York City that December to perform songs from the album at the Bowery Electric.
+Longtime fan David Fricke from Rolling Stone was in attendance.
+Fricke wrote the liner notes for the re-release.

-Robert Kidney released his first solo effort in early 2016, "JackLeg", a collection of songs written by Robert with acoustic guitar, recorded at Studio G in Brooklyn, NY (released by Exit Stencil Records).
+Robert Kidney released his first solo effort in early 2016: "JackLeg", a collection of songs written by Robert with acoustic guitar, recorded at Studio G in Brooklyn (released by Exit Stencil Records).

-The Numbers Band celebrated their 45th Anniversary at The Kent Stage in Kent, Ohio on October 3, 2015.
+The Numbers Band celebrated their 45th anniversary at The Kent Stage in Kent, Ohio, on October 3, 2015.

-In 2020, they released a CD recorded live in the studio titled “Endure: Outliers on Water Street”.
-And on February 28 they celebrated their 50th Anniversary at the Kent Stage, performing to a sold-out crowd.
+In 2020, they released a CD recorded live in the studio, “Endure: Outliers on Water Street”.
+On February 28, they celebrated their 50th Anniversary at the Kent Stage, performing to a sold-out crowd.

+The band sold out the Kent Stage again for their 55th anniversary concert on March 8, 2025, and they continue to perform on a regular basis throughout northeast Ohio.